Erky Perky

-Erky Perky is an CGI-animated television series on YTV developed by CCI Entertainment and Ambience Entertainment, with CGI animation by Australian Visual Effects company The LaB Sydney.
+Erky Perky is a CGI-animated television series on YTV developed by CCI Entertainment and Ambience Entertainment, with CGI animation by Australian Visual Effects company The LaB Sydney.
 It follows two bickering, dim-witted insects, Erky and Perky, who live at a hot dog stand before accidentally being taken to a house.
 They try to settle into the house, living with fellow house bugs, and hunting for food in a very clean kitchen.

 Plot

-Two bugs, the Scottish-accented Erky, and his friend, the cowardly and impressionable Perky, live an idyllic life on a downtown hot dog stand, a cornucopia of crumbs, relish and wieners.
+Two bugs, the Scottish-accented Erky, and his friend, the cowardly and impressionable Perky, live an idyllic life on a downtown hot dog stand.
 They live the high life until one day they are swept away in a take-out bag and end up in a sterile suburban kitchen with no food in sight.
-The two bickering, dim-witted and lazy bugs are forced to survive in the new and scary "Land of Kitchen".
+The two bugs are forced to survive in the new and scary "Land of Kitchen".
 Every day, they are obsessed with finding food, and eventually finding their way home to "Hot Dog Stand".
 Their quests are almost always befouled by "Mad" Margaret, the self-appointed ruler of Kitchen, and her "sidekick" Cecil.